grundc/DP-200-Implementing-an-Azure-Data-Solution/instructions/course-case-study.md

 AdventureWorks sells bicycles and bicycle parts directly to customers and distributors.
 The company currently has a single office in the Netherlands, and have been selling bicycles in the United States, Germany and Spain through a chain of distributors and through online sales on its website.
 The fulfillment of delivery is done by local distribution centers.

-The company is planning to expand by establishing new offices because the sales growth in these countries has been increasing over the last 3 years.
-The location are:
+The company is planning to expand by establishing new offices because the sales growth in these countries has been increasing over the last 3 years. **The location are:** (3 regions over the world)

 - Tokyo, Japan
 - Seattle, USA